GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 batch file can recursively run itself as administrator for the last installation step (just using xcopy), but that gives the batch file privileges to do almost anything!**

+To activate the batch file (in the top-level subdirectory for the project) just click (or double click) the file.
+It will open in a command window, and has a pause at the end so you can read the results.
+After build it may ask permissions to run in administrative mode to do the final copy to the Program Files directory.
+After giving permission, a yellow background command window is doing the final copy.
+Then hit a key to end each window, after checking for proper operation.

 This batch file first configures the build, compiles the libraries (both Release and Debug as selected), but in separate local pre-installation